 Sampling, cultivation and light microscopy

-Surface sediment samples were collected in the Tongyeong coastal area and Jinhae Bay (Korea), Nagasaki Bay (Japan), Comau Fjord (Chile) and Opua Bay (New Zealand).
+Surface sediment samples were collected from the Tongyeong coastal area and Jinhae Bay (Korea), Nagasaki Bay (Japan), Comau Fjord (Chile) and Opua Bay (New Zealand).
 The sediment sample analysis was conducted using the methods of Li et al. (2015a).
-The isolated coccoid cells were identified at ×400 magnification with an inverted transmitted light microscope Primo Vert (Zeiss, Germany) and transferred into a 96-well tissue culture plate (Eppendorf, Germany) containing 200 μL of sterile F/2-Si culture medium (Marine Water Enrichment Solution; Sigma-Aldrich, USAMO; Guillard, 1975) with a salinity of 32.
+The isolated coccoid cells were identified at ×400 magnification with an inverted transmitted light microscope Primo Vert (Zeiss, Germany) and transferred onto a 96-well tissue culture plate (Eppendorf, Germany) containing 200 μL of sterile F/2-Si culture medium (Marine Water Enrichment Solution; Sigma-Aldrich, USAMO; Guillard 1975) with a salinity of 32.
 The inoculated coccoid cells were incubated at 20 °C under 100 μmol photons m–2 s–1 provided by cool-white fluorescent tubes on a 14:10 h light: dark cycle and were checked daily until vegetative cells were observed.
-Plankton samples were collected with a plankton net (20 μm) from Meyran in France, Liverpool in United Kingdom, western North Atlantic, Gulf of Mexico, East China Sea, south coast of Korea and East Sea/Sea of Japan (Table S1).
+Plankton samples were collected with a plankton net (mesh size 20 μm) in a shallow natural reservoir used for oyster cleansing before commercialization (water depth 1.2–1.5 m)close to Meyran (France), off the coast of Liverpool (United Kingdom), in the western North Atlantic, the Gulf of Mexico off the coast of Louisiana (USA), the East China Sea, along the south coast of Korea and East Sea/Sea of Japan (Table S1).
 Single cells were isolated using a capillary pipette and inoculated into individual wells of 48-well culture plates (Eppendorf) filled with sterile F/2-Si culture medium.
-The cells were incubated at 20 °C and ca. 100 μmol photons m-2 s-1 cool-white illumination under a 14L:10D photo-cycle.
+The cells were incubated at 20 °C and ca. 100 μmol photons m-2 s-1 cool-white illumination under a 14:10 h light: dark photo-cycle.
 All strains are currently held in the culture collection at the Library of Marine Samples (Korea Institute of Ocean Science and Technology; http://lims.kiost.ac.kr).

 Light micrographs were taken using an ultra-high resolution digital camera (DS-Ri2; Nikon, Japan) on an upright microscope (ECLIPSE Ni; Nikon).
-For fluorescence microscopy, approximately 1 mL of live, healthy cell cultures were transferred to a 1.5-mL microcentrifuge tube, and SYTOX® Green Nucleic Acid Stain (Molecular Probes, USAOR) was added at a final concentration of 1.0 μM.
-The cells were incubated in the dark at room temperature for 30 min, observed through a Zeiss Filterset (emission: BP 450–490; beam splitter: FT 510) and photographed using an AxioCam MRc digital camera on an upright microscope (Axio Imager 2; Zeiss).
-The Kofoidean system was used to designate the thecal plates (Taylor 1980, Fensome et al. 1993).
-The sulcal plate labelling accords ed Balech (1980).
+For fluorescence microscopy, approximately 1 mL of live, healthy cell cultures were transferred to a 1.5 mL microcentrifuge tube, and SYTOX® Green Nucleic Acid Stain (Molecular Probes, USAOR) was added at a final concentration of 1.0 μM.
+The cells were incubated in a dark at room temperature for 30 min, observed through a Zeiss Filterset (emission: BP 450–490; beam splitter: FT 510) and photographed at ×400 or ×1000 magnification using an AxioCam MRc digital camera on an upright microscope (Axio Imager 2, Zeiss).
+The Kofoidean system was used to designate thecal plates (Taylor 1980, Fensome et al. 1993).
+The sulcal plate labelling follows Balech (1980).

 Scanning electron microscopy (SEM)